Miss Nevada's Teen

-The Miss Nevada's Outstanding Teen competition is the pageant that selects the representative for the U.S. state of Nevada in Miss America's Outstanding Teen pageant.
+The Miss Nevada's Teen competition is the pageant that selects the representative for the U.S. state of Nevada in Miss America's Teen pageant.

-Megan Dwyer of Elko was crowned Miss Nevada's Outstanding Teen on July 2, 2022 at Bally’s Showroom in South Lake Tahoe, Nevada.
-She competed for the title of Miss America's Outstanding Teen 2023 at the Hyatt Regency Dallas in Dallas, Texas on August 12, 2022 where she was a Teens in Action finalist and a recipient of an award for being a top 4 scholarship fundraiser.
+Bella Hawkins of Las Vegas was crowned Miss Nevada's Teen on June 23, 2023, at Bally's Lake Tahoe in Stateline, Nevada.
+She competed for the title of Miss America's Teen in January 2024.

 Results summary

 The year in parentheses indicates the Miss America's Outstanding Teen competition the award/placement was garnered.